OctoPrint/octoprint-docker/README.md

 I have also built a python2 version, because not all plugins have been ported to python3 yet.
 So far there is no reason why not, I would still prefer python3.

-I noticed that I forgot one point in the tags, it will be fixed next week.
+I noticed that I forgot one "dot" in the tags, it will be fixed next week.

 the python3 version is available for all three major architectures (amd64, arm64, arm) the python2 will follow soon